Skip to main content

 tx.time is used to create absolute time locks.
 The value of tx.time can either represent the block number of the spending transaction or its timestamp.
 When comparing it with values below 500,000,000, it is treated as a blocknumber, while higher values are treated as a timestamp.

-Due to limitations in the underlying Bitcoin Script, tx.time can only be used in the following way:
+tx.time corresponds to the nLocktime field of the current transaction using the OP_CHECKLOCKTIMEVERIFY opcode.
+Because of this tx.time can only be used in the following way:

 require(tx.time >= <expression>);